 The S&P 500 Index is an unmanaged index of 500 selected common stocks, most of which are listed on the New York Stock Exchange.
 The index is adjusted for dividends, weighted towards stocks with large market capitalizations and represents approximately two-thirds of the total market value of all domestic common stocks.
-The S&P 500 Value Index represents the value companies of the S&P 500 Index.
-The S&P 500 Growth Index represents the growth companies of the S&P 500 Index.
 Investments cannot be made directly in an index.

 After 10/31/22, this material must be accompanied by a supplement containing performance data for the most recent quarter end.